hpehl/map-reduce/README.md

 ## Reduce

 If you want to reduce the payload to just contain certain attributes, you can specify a list of reduce attributes.
-The next examples returns just the names of all known users:
+The following code returns just the names of all known users:

 ```java
 ModelNode address = new ModelNode();